A Mechanistic Analysis of Transformers for Dynamical Systems: Conclusions and Future Directions

-Together, these results indicate that attention-based models succeed in nonlinear settings when architectural choices—such as sequence length and latent dimension—are aligned with the intrinsic dimensionality of the dynamics and any relevant parameter variations.
+Together, these results indicate that attention-based models succeed in nonlinear settings when architectural choices---such as the number of input tokens $n$ and latent dimension---are aligned with the intrinsic dimensionality of the dynamics and any relevant parameter variations.
 Grounding these choices in delay-embedding and dynamical systems considerations can yield strong predictive performance without unnecessary model complexity, while also improving interpretability of the learned representations.